cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Optional- Step 6: Detailled Check whether Pod with Postgres DB is running properly

 Purpose: check whether the database is running and accepting connections.
-Use the [**pgadmin tool**](https://www.pgadmin.org/) for that.
+Use either  atemporary postgresql pod with sql or the [**pgadmin tool**](https://www.pgadmin.org/) for that.

 Here are two different ways how you could test if the statefulset is configured correctly and the db intialized with the right user and password: